-- 6. Any new landscaping within the inner protection area must comply with Appendix 4 of Planning for Bush Fire Protection 2019.
-In this regard, the following principles are to be incorporated: - A minimum 1 metre wide area, suitable for pedestrian traffic, must be provided around the immediate curtilage of the building; - Planting is limited in the immediate vicinity of the building; - Planting does not provide a continuous canopy to the building (i.e. trees or shrubs are isolated or located in small clusters); - Landscape species are chosen to ensure tree canopy cover is less than 15% (IPA), and less than 30% (OPA) at maturity and trees do no touch or overhang buildings; - Avoid species with rough fibrous bark, or which retain/shed bark in long strips or retain dead material in their canopies; - Use smooth bark species of trees species which generally do not carry a fire up the bark into the crown: - Avoid planting of deciduous species that may increase fuel at surface/ ground level (i.e. leaf litter); - Avoid climbing species to walls and pergolas; - Locate combustible materials such as woodchips/mulch, flammable fuel stores away from the building; - Locate combustible structures such as garden sheds, pergolas and materials such as timber garden furniture away from the building; and - Low flammability vegetation species are used.
+4. Landscaping within the required asset protection zone must comply with Appendix 4 of Planning for Bush Fire Protection 2019.
+In this regard, the following principles are to be incorporated:

+• A minimum 1 metre wide area, suitable for pedestrian traffic, must be provided around the immediate curtilage of the building;

+• Planting is limited in the immediate vicinity of the building;

+- Planting does not provide a continuous canopy to the building (i.e. trees or shrubs are isolated or located in small clusters); - Landscape species are chosen to ensure tree canopy cover is less than 15% (IPA), and less than 30% (OPA) at maturity and trees do no touch or overhang buildings; - Avoid species with rough fibrous bark, or which retain/shed bark in long strips or retain dead material in their canopies; - Use smooth bark species of trees species which generally do not carry a fire up the bark into the crown; - Avoid planting of deciduous species that may increase fuel at surface/ ground level (i.e. leaf litter); - Avoid climbing species to walls and pergolas; - Locate combustible materials such as woodchips/mulch, flammable fuel stores away from the building; - Locate combustible structures such as garden sheds, pergolas and materials such as timber garden furniture away from the building; and - Low flammability vegetation species are used.

-Emergency and Evacuation Planning
+Emergency and Evacuation Planning Assessment

-Intent of measures: to provide suitable emergency and evacuation arrangements for occupants of SFPP developments.
+The intent of measures is to provide suitable emergency and evacuation (and relocation) arrangements for occupants of special fire protection purpose developments.
+To achieve this, the following conditions shall apply:

-- 7. A Bush Fire Emergency Management and Evacuation Plan is prepared consistent with the: - The NSW RFS document: A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan; and, - NSW RFS Schools Program Guide; - Australian Standard AS 3745:2010 Planning for emergencies in facilities.
+5. The existing Bush Fire Emergency Management and Evacuation Plan is updated to include the proposed demountable buildings and prepared consistent with the:

+- The NSW RFS document: A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan; and, - NSW RFS Schools Program Guide and/or Australian Standard AS 3745:2010 Planning for emergencies in facilities.